ArazAhmadov/all_in_one_linux-assistancy-script_by_ArazAhmadov/README.md

 ✅ 60 Core Functions: The script collects the most needed commands for Linux system administration in a single place.
 You can easily execute commands via the menu:

-Checking and changing hostname
+Checking and changing hostname;

-Monitoring kernel parameters and system CPU information Analyzing RAM and disk capacity
+Monitoring kernel parameters and system CPU information;

+Analyzing RAM and disk capacity;

-Details of network interfaces
+Details of network interfaces;

-List of active services and users
+List of active services and users;

-Network traffic analysis, checking open ports
+Network traffic analysis, checking open ports;

-Firewall management (enable/disable)
+Firewall management (enable/disable);

-Detecting large files during operations and analyzing CPU performance Basic user and group management commands
+Detecting large files during operations and analyzing CPU performance;

+Basic user and group management commands;

-Disk health monitoring and LVM details
+Disk health monitoring and LVM details;

 Custom commands: Rebooting the system, starting/stopping services, changing file and folder permissions, etc.

 What’s the goal?